alta-energy-trading/TextToPoco/CsvToPoco/README.md

 }
 ```

-The model needs to be configured using [CsvHelper attributes](https://joshclose.github.io/CsvHelper/examples/configuration/attributes/)
+The CSV to POCO mapping can be configured using [CsvHelper attributes](https://joshclose.github.io/CsvHelper/examples/configuration/attributes/)
 ```
 using CsvHelper.Configuration.Attributes;